thinktandem/wp-boilerplate/README.md

 ### Post Install

 **Yoast SEO**

 Is enabled by WP-CFM, but you will need to configure it: ```wp/wp-admin/admin.php?page=wpseo_dashboard```

 **GADWP**

 When the site is ready for live, enable this plugin and set it up here: ```wp/wp-admin/admin.php?page=gadash_settings```

 **Redis**

 If you are using Redis, then you will need to do a few more steps: https://wordpress.org/plugins/wp-redis/#installation

+**WP Rocket**

+Not included because it is a paid only plugin, but we highly recommend: https://wp-rocket.me/